-Looking for the best day trips from Asheville, NC?
-As AVL locals, we are sharing the best Asheville day trips for hikers, waterfall chasers, and foodies – that are realistic and fun in a day.
+Enjoy the best day trips from Asheville, NC.
+Find top Asheville day trips for hikers, waterfall chasers, and foodies – that are realistic and fun in a day.

 With so much to do, including brewery hopping, hiking, and shopping, Asheville has a little bit of everything for everyone.

 However, while we love living in Asheville, we also appreciate all that Western North Carolina (WNC) has to offer.

-Weaverville provides a quiet and close escape from Asheville’s congestion.
-Our favorite Asheville day trips include a picnic at the Hendersonville wineries and checking out The Hunger Games waterfalls at DuPont State Forest.
+Our personal favorite Asheville day trips include a picnic at the Hendersonville wineries and trekking The Hunger Games waterfalls at DuPont State Forest.

 Fill up your Asheville itinerary here.

-15 Best Day Trips From Asheville, NC
+20 Best Day Trips From Asheville, NC

 1. Blue Ridge Parkway

-The Blue Ridge Parkway (BRP) is a 469-mile, non-stop, scenic and recreational road managed by the National Park Service (NPS).
+Take a scenic drive along this 469-mile, non-stop recreational road managed by the National Park Service (NPS).

 Dense fog rolls in and out, covering up beautiful views and your line of sight.
-Temperatures may be 10 to 15-degrees cooler here.
+Temperatures may also be 10 to 15 degrees cooler here.
+Bring layers.

 Before you head out across the Blue Ridge Parkway, please check for road and gate closures on the NPS.

 Also, keep your eyes peeled for wildlife crossing the parkway, such as black bears, and exert caution around bicyclists.